What Are Resume Margins and Spacing?

 Frequently Asked Questions About Layout

-Not really.
 Templates often look good when empty, but they break as soon as you add your own details.
-Many are built with fixed boxes that hide your information from screening computers (ATS) or force you to delete key experience just to fit the look.
-Controlling your own layout gives you the freedom to update your resume as your career grows, so you never have to shrink your achievements to fit someone else's style.
+Many are built with fixed boxes that hide your information from ATS scanners or force you to cut key experience to fit the design.
+Setting up your own layout — even a plain Word document with manual margin settings — gives you full control and a document that scales cleanly as your career grows.

 Focus on what truly matters.